Last Updated on by

 I’m joking obviously – but I do enjoy a weekend coffee in some of Liverpool’s best coffee spots.

 If you’re looking for a quick coffee in a vibrant setting you’ll probably want to go directly to Bold Street.
-Here you’ll find endless options from Leaf, Bold Street Coffee and East Avenue Bakehouse.
+Here you’ll find endless options from Leaf serving up specialist teas and coffee and tasty breakfast treats.

 The best brunches in Liverpool